Where things stand in 5 of the Trump administration’s highest profile immigration cases

 Badar Khan Suri

-Badar Khan Suri, an Indian national and Georgetown University doctoral fellow specializing in peacebuilding in the Middle East, has been in federal detention for nearly two months after his J-1 visa was abruptly revoked.
+Badar Khan Suri, an Indian national and Georgetown University doctoral fellow specializing in peacebuilding in the Middle East, was released from a federal detention center in Texas following a ruling from a federal judge Wednesday, two months after his J-1 visa was abruptly revoked.

+US District Court Judge Patricia Tolliver Giles said the government had failed to provide any evidence to continue to detain Khan Suri.

+“I gave the government multiple opportunities to submit any type of filing to controvert these claims or support their opposition to these motions and they declined,” Tolliver Giles said.

+The judge ordered Khan Suri’s release without bond, only requiring him to continue living in Virginia and to attend court proceedings in person.
+Khan Suri will be able to attend his deportation proceedings virtually, which are unfolding in Texas, Tolliver Giles said.

-According to his legal team, immigration officers arrived at his home on March 17 wearing black masks and “brandishing weapons,” in what one of his attorneys called “every family’s worst nightmare.”
+On March 17, immigration officers arrived at Khan Suri’s home wearing black masks and “brandishing weapons,” in what one of his attorneys called “every family’s worst nightmare.”

 About two days after the arrest, the Department of Homeland Security accused Khan Suri of “actively spreading Hamas propaganda and promoting antisemitism on social media,” and having “close connections to a known or suspected terrorist.”
 As in Mahdawi’s and similar cases, the Trump administration cited a perceived threat to the nation’s foreign policy goals as the reason for his visa being revoked.